cuba-platform/ldap-addon/README.md

 ## Additional Information

-You should keep in mind, that the LDAP component should be installed for each CUBA application, which is expected to use Single Sign-On.
+You should keep in mind that the LDAP component should be enabled for each CUBA application, which is expected to use its functionalities.

-# Features
+# Component Functionalities

 ## LDAP Config

-Once you have successfully installed the component, check that all configured property values are displayed properly on LDAP Config Screen (Menu: LDAP Component → LDAP Config).
+Once you have successfully installed the component, check that all configured property values are displayed properly on *LDAP Config Screen* (Menu: LDAP Component → LDAP Config).

 ![LDAP-Config-menu](img/ldap-component-menu.png)

 ![LDAP-Config-Screen](img/ldap-config-screen.png)

-The screen comprises three sections: 'Connection settings', 'Attribute Settings' and 'Schema Settings'.
+The screen comprises three sections: *Connection settings*, *Attribute Settings* and *Schema Settings*.
 The description of each section is given below.

 ### LDAP Connection Settings

-The 'Connection settings' section of LDAP Config Screen allows viewing and testing LDAP connection properties right from the application UI.
+The *Connection settings* section of *LDAP Config Screen* allows viewing and testing LDAP connection properties right from the application UI.

 ![LDAP-Config-Connection](img/ldap-config-connection.png)

-Clicking the 'Test Connection' button at the bottom of the screen launches connection testing.
+Clicking the *Test Connection* button at the bottom of the screen launches connection testing.
 If the connection is successfully established, the corresponding message is displayed.

 ### Basic Attributes

 When a user logs in using LDAP credentials for the first time, a new user entity is created in the CUBA application.
 All details about the user are taken from the LDAP database (configuring these details is a part of preparation activities).
-In order to match LDAP attributes and the fields of the User entity, use the 'Attribute Settings' section of Load Config Screen.
+In order to match LDAP attributes and the fields of the User entity, use the *Attribute Settings* section of *Load Config Screen*.

 ![LDAP-Config-Basic-Attributes](img/ldap-config-basic-attributes.png)

 ### LDAP Schema

-The 'Schema Settings' section allows configuring a set of rules that define what can be stored as entries in an LDAP directory.
+The *Schema Settings* section allows configuring a set of rules that define what can be stored as entries in the LDAP directory.

 ![LDAP_Schema-Settings](img/ldap-schema-settings.png)

 Using the table provided in the section, it is possible to set up attributes that can be used as conditions when applying matching rules.
-Clicking the 'Refresh LDAP attributes' button uploads all attributes of the specified LDAP user object class.
+Clicking the *Refresh LDAP attributes* button uploads all attributes of the specified LDAP user object class.
-However, it is possible to add attributes manually by using the 'Create' button.
+However, it is possible to add attributes manually by using the *Create* button.

 ## LDAP Matching Rules

 LDAP matching rules are special rules for configuring access rights for users.
 When a user logs in using LDAP credentials for the first time, a new user entity is created in the CUBA application.
 Using matching rules, it is possible to set up access groups and roles for new application users.
 There are four rule types intended for this purpose: custom, default, simple and scripting.
-Creating and managing LDAP matching rules is available from LDAP Matching Rule Screen (Menu: LDAP Component → LDAP Matching Rules).
+Creating and managing LDAP matching rules is available from *LDAP Matching Rule Screen* (Menu: LDAP Component → LDAP Matching Rules).

 ![LDAP Matching Rules Screen](img/ldap-matching-rules.png)

-The screen comprises the table of matching rules and the section for testing how the existing matching rules can be applied to a particular user (see [Testing LDAP Matching Rules](#testing-ldap-matching-rules)).
+The screen comprises the table of matching rules and the section for testing how the existing matching rules are applied to a particular user (see [Testing LDAP Matching Rules](#testing-ldap-matching-rules)).
-Using the table, it is possible to enable/disable certain rules by ticking checkboxes in the 'Active' column.
-Another important thing to remember is that rules have their order numbers, according to which they are applied.
+Using the table, it is possible to enable/disable certain rules by ticking checkboxes in the *Active* column.
+Another important thing is that rules have their order numbers, according to which they are applied.
 The default rule is always applied the last.

 The description of all rule types and their peculiarities is provided in the sections below.